RealWorldExample/BetterLavaSpawns/README.md

 Version 1.0.0 only updates the gamemode _floor_is_lava to exclude spawns that are on buildings and are potentially oob (out of bounds) this makes a huge difference playing on complex, crashsite, and drydock.

+Version 1.1 Revised the spawns in live fire maps, and brought the fog back for Stacks and Deck.
+The fog on these two maps is still invisible.

-In the future needs to add damage to titanpet
+In the future needs to add damage to auto-titan

 Next needs to exclude spawns outside of walls but not technically oob.